Jose134/osuThumb/README.md

     default: (0, 0, 1, 1)
   - color: The color of the rectangle.
     default: (255, 255, 255, 255)
+  - position-type: Indicates how to handle the x and y numbers of the rect, can be either pixels (x and y will be multiplied by 1) or canvasmult (x and y will be multiplied by canvas' width and height)
+    default: pixels
+  - size-type: Indicates how to handle the width and height numbers of the rect, can be either pixels (width and height will be multiplied by 1) or canvasmult (width and height will be multiplied by canvas' width and height)
+    default: pixels

 #### Custom variables